 Why this minor Safari inconsistency between machines with exact same build of Safari? [more inside]

 I'm trying to find a (stable) OSX web browser that...
 A) allows you to select text and right-click to search for that text in Google, AND B) displays bookmarks in the bookmarks toolbar as favicons (not just plain text buttons). [more inside]

+My computer is driving me insane.
+Please help.
+My 1.8gz Macintosh g5 has developed several annoying quirks, the cumulative effect of which is to make browsing the internet an exercise in frustration.
 Sometimes I want to pull my hair out.
 Here are the three things that I believe, individually and/or in combination, are causing the slow-downs.
 I have no idea how to fix any of them: [more inside]

 I'm having a strange problem with Safari and Google: if I run a google search and command-click on a result (to open it in a new tab) about 90% of the time it will open in the main tab, thus only allowing me to click through to one result at a time.
 This makes me very unhappy, as I loved using tabs to quickly sort through search results.
 I haven't had any problems using command-click on other sites. [more inside]